CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ## Event Glossery

+### ReportCreatedEvent
+- reportId
+    - The ID assigned to the created report
+- topic
+    - The topic of the created report

 ### ReportAcceptedEvent
-This event is emitted during the route step _before_ running any receiver specific filtering
+This is a routing event emitted during the destination filter step, _before_ any filters are evaluated
-- parentReportId
+- reportId
-  - The report ID that was submitted to running function
+  - The report ID from the preceding function (convert step)
-- submittedId
+- submittedReportId
-  - The report ID that was created in the receive step when sender uploaded the report
+  - The report ID submitted by the sender
 - topic
-  - The Topic of the report
+  - The topic of the report
 - sender
   - The full sender name
 - observations